Last Updated on October 9, 2023 by Editorial Team

 Math fluency is a broader term than math automaticity.
-It is needed to identify the problem, strategize solutions and perform the operation with confidence.
+It is needed to identify the problem, strategize solutions, and perform the operation with confidence.
 Not only that, the skill allows the person to devise more than one strategy and be flexible in approach.
-The skill takes up different forms as the kids progress upon building more math facts and be comfortable using them in academic and daily life.
+The skill takes up different forms as the kids progress upon building more math facts and becoming comfortable using them in academic and daily life.
 For instance,

 - Strong number sense is a sign of math fluent arithmetic beginner.
-Subitizing skills and picking correct value for the given number is one of the aims of a preschooler and primary school student.
+Subitizing skills and picking the correct value for the given number is one of the aims of a preschooler and primary school student.

-- In adult life, the computational ease is demonstrated in making financial decisions, comparing prices of commodities, evaluating job opportunities, etc.
+- In adult life, computational ease is demonstrated in making financial decisions, comparing prices of commodities, evaluating job opportunities, etc.